zhangjxCS/CSKnowledgeHub/Basic Knowledge/Data Structure & Algorithm/Graph.md

     def helper(v, visited, stack):
         visited.add(v)
         for neighbor in graph[v]:
-            if neighbor not in visited:  # Fix the typo in "neighbor" helper(neighbor, visited, stack)
+            if neighbor not in visited:
+                helper(neighbor, visited, stack)
         stack.append(v)